Unlocking the Secrets of Chinese Painting Composition

 fig. 3

-This principle is also occasionally used to establish a connection between qǐ and the main part.
-The tip of the boat (fig. 4) points to a point that looks like a random blob.
-(The collophone is also cleverly attached.
-Horizontally, written through the middle of the picture, the characters look like a sandbank and thus create an additional optical level.
-At the same time, Pan Tianshou succeeds in dividing the overall picture into an upper and a lower area thus creating 2 image levels.
+This principle is occasionally used to establish a connection between qǐ (the starting point) and the main part of the painting.
+For instance, the tip of the boat (fig. 4) points to a seemingly random blob.
+The colophon is cleverly positioned; horizontally written through the middle of the picture, the characters resemble a sandbank, creating an additional optical level.
+Simultaneously, Pan Tianshou successfully divides the overall picture into an upper and a lower area, forming two distinct image levels.

 fig. 4